Rique-Yazzie/cs386-MarvelRivalsProject/reports/report 10.md

 Tasks (GOALS)
 - Melvin will continue working on the patch notes page/Heroes Index.
-- Rique will
+- Rique will continue working on the Home page.
-- Chris will
+- Chris will continue working on a way to create a backend system.
-- Mark will
+- Mark will continue working on the Team Comp page.